Can gun control in America be achieved? The US needs its own peace process for gun control.

 An outside mediator could help allay Congressional fears of voter retribution from the NRA.
 And they could push back against the radicalism of the fringe who are four times more likely to protest or phone their federal representatives as the national majority who support gun reform but do not agitate for it.

-At present the nation’s lawmakers do not believe that supporting bans on assault weapons and high-capacity clips are political winner.
+At present, the nation’s lawmakers do not believe that supporting bans on assault weapons and high-capacity clips are political winners.
 They do not press for background checks or tighter gun control laws.

 That’s our fault.
 It was not always so.